HeYiming771218/HeYiming771218.github.io/_pages/publications.md

 ---

-🥹Sorry, I haven’t published any papers yet, but you will see my name in top communication journals in the future!💪💪💪
+🥹Sorry, I haven’t published any papers yet, but you will see my name in top communication journals in the future!💪💪💪 But you can find out that I have published some news articles during my previous media internship, mainly focusing on **news commentary** and **data journalism**!

 ---